saltylex/chore-control/README.md

 # 🗞️ Chore Control

+## Disclaimer
+I do not condone the violation of user privacy.
+This is an experimental application. ^o^

+---

 ## 'Are we just pretending to apply the GDPR?' anecdote
 You work a mundane office job in your city.
 However, after getting sick of all the *gossip* amongst your coworkers and the *countless headache-inducing deadlines*, you decide to apply to another similar, but better paying job. **Magically**, your application is successful, such that you are going to be leaving your current job the following week.